laravel/docs/sail.md

 <a name="rebuilding-sail-images"></a>
 ### Rebuilding Sail Images

-Sometimes you may want to completely rebuild your Sail images to ensure all of the image's packages and software is up to date.
+Sometimes you may want to completely rebuild your Sail images to ensure all of the image's packages and software are up to date.
 You may accomplish this using the `build` command:

 ```shell
 docker compose down -v